 Cyprus © Krzysztof Belczynski

-There is a great deal packed into a small space on the island of Cyprus in the eastern Mediterranean.
-Not only does it abound with good beaches and holiday resorts, but its relatively tiny landmass is riddled with the relics of ancient history, from the beehive huts of primitive man to classical Greek and Roman ruins, and everything imaginable in-between.
+There's a great deal packed onto the small island of Cyprus in the eastern Mediterranean.
+It's most popular for its deep blue Mediterranean waters, seasideresorts, and silver beaches.
+In addition, it's riddled with relics of ancient history: beehive huts of primitive peoples, classical Greek and Roman ruins, and everything in between.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.